 Emergency medical technicians (EMTs) provide initial assessment and treatment of patients in emergency situations, including automobile accidents and sudden physical illnesses.
 A prospective EMT may obtain training through certificate and associate degree programs at the basic, intermediate and paramedic levels.
 They learn about anatomy, emergency medical procedures and practices, and hone their skills through hands-on experience.

 All states require certification for EMTs and paramedics, which calls for education and passing a national examination.
 There may be other requirements as well.
-The U.S. Bureau of Labor Statistics (BLS) says job opportunities for EMTs should increase much faster than average for all occupations from 2014 to 2024.
+The U.S. Bureau of Labor Statistics (BLS) says job opportunities for EMTs should increase faster than average for all occupations from 2018 to 2028.

 |Required Education||Certificate or associate's degree program|

 |Projected Job Growth (2018-2028)*||7% (faster than average)|